signalfx/splunk-otel-java/matrix/README.md

 Now you can run gradle targets `jboss-eapImage-7.1.0-jdk8`, `jboss-eapImage-7.3.0-jdk11`, `jboss-eapImage-7.3.0-jdk8`
 to build Docker images with the test app deployed which can be used by SmokeTests.

+## Windows Images

+This project builds Windows equivalents for some images that OpenTelemetry repository only builds Linux images for.
+These images are built with the `buildWindowsTestImages` task.